 Lights Out Wake’s goal is to educate our members and communities on simple steps everyone can take to create safe passage for migrating birds.

-Advances in technology, websites, on-line databases, and reporting mechanisms provide valuable resources to help mitigate bird collisions with buildings.
-The following websites can help everyone become a Light Out Raleigh supporter:
+Advances in technology, websites, on-line databases, and reporting mechanisms provide valuable resources to help reduce bird collisions with buildings.
+The following websites can help everyone become a Lights Out Wake supporter:

 Recent work in aeroecology using weather radar to detect birds in flight has provided the tools to forecast seasonal bird migration across the United States.
-Turning outside lights off when a heavy migration night is forecast can help mitigate fatal bird collisions.
-In North Carolina, we see the heaviest bird migration in these seasons:
+Extra vigilance when a heavy migration night is forecast can help citizens mitigate fatal bird collisions.
+Bird migration seasons for North Carolina are:

 Fall: September 10 – November 30

-eBird provides birders an on-line checklist to record bird sightings at specific locations around the world.
-The checklists are archived and available for data-driven approaches to science, conservation and education. eBird checklists were used in the development of BirdCast migration forecasts and are used to verify accuracy.
+eBird provides an on-line checklist to record bird sightings at specific locations around the world.
+The checklists are archived and available for data-driven approaches to science, conservation and education. eBird checklists are used in the development of BirdCast migration forecasts and to verify accuracy.

 dBird is an online crowd-sourced data collection tool for the public to report incidents of dead and injured birds.
 Reports will help guide our research and advocacy efforts to reduce human-caused hazards to birds. dBird was developed and expanded across North America by NYC Audubon and Seattle Audubon as part of their Lights Out programs.

 We invite you to become a Lights Out Wake participant by taking the pledge to use bird-friendly steps during spring and fall migration between the hours of 11:00 PM and 6:00 AM to create safe passage for migrating birds.